 The world is entering a new era in satellite positioning.
 New global navigation satellite systems are being launched.

 The CRCSI is working with partners to collaborate in the development and review of a series of activities across the Rapid Spatial Analytics (RSA) research program.
-The program will conduct research that improves the ability and efficiency...
+The program is conducting research that improves the ability and efficiency...

 The Internet is developing powerful new capabilities as it moves to Web 3.0 technologies and standards.